markqvist/Reticulum/README.md

 pip3 install rns
 ```

 For development, you might want to get the latest source from GitHub.
-To install dependencies and get started:
+In that case, don't use pip, but try this recipe:

 ```bash
 # Install dependencies